tshailendra/Power-Code-Validator/README.md

 - 1.0.3

-  Added filter for Cotrol column in Control Details
+  Added filter for Control column in Control Details